 Key Stage Four

 In Years 10 and 11 all students have the opportunity to take GCSE Computing as an option.
 The curriculum has been developed to allow the students the opportunity to learn the syllabus in a more practical approach.
-This includes using the different libraries that the programing language, Python, offers to understand the concept of the Internet of Things.
+This includes using the different libraries that the programming language, Python, offers to understand the concept of the Internet of Things.

 Computer Science at KS5